mac-v/links-manager/README.md

 # Flask API with Supabase - User, Links, and Categories

 This project is a RESTful API built using Flask and Supabase for managing users, links, and categories.
-The application allows you to create users, add links to users, organize links by categories, and manage both links and categories.

 ## Features
-- User registration, login, and JWT-based authentication.
+- User registration, login, profile management, and JWT-based authentication.
-- CRUD operations for links and categories.
+- Listing, adding, modifying, and deleting links.
+- Listing, adding, modifying, and associating categories with links.

 ## Prerequisites
-- Python 3.x
+- Python 3.11
 - Flask
 - Supabase account and setup

+## Endpoints

+API documentation is at "/swagger-ui" endpoint

 ## Installation